brootaylor/brootaylor-v2/sites/eleventy/README.md

 # [Eleventy](https://www.11ty.dev/) version of brootaylor.com

-I've decided to take the scary route (for me anyway) of redesigning and developing my website in the open.
-I've been inspired by others that have done this and thought it may be an interesting process.
-Not least because I'm a bit of a perfectionist and doing this may be a good way of weaning me off the need to have things completely polished before showing them. 😱

-My hope is this'll be a evolutionary piece of work rather than the usual "WHALA!" moment... so I apologise in advance for things that may look a bit dodgy.
-Bit by bit I'll be moving all my original content across to this new config.
-No doubt that means you'll end up on a page that's not there right now.
-Sorry about that.

-I intend to bump my head (a lot!) and learn a fair few things along the way - and am going to try my best to enjoy the *whole* process rather than just looking forward to it being 'finished'.

-You're more than welcome to follow along if you're ok with witnessing the inevitable head-scratching and "WT...*" moments 🤪.

-Now, I say this gingerly - but I'd be honoured if anyone wanted to contribute any thoughts and pearls of wisdom.
-All I ask is you be kind.
-If there's anything you spot that seems dodgy or if you'd like to recommend an enhancement, (and you have the time), you're more than welcome to [summit a GitHub issue](https://github.com/brootaylor/brootaylor-v2/issues).

 The website is comprised of static files built using the fabulous [Eleventy](https://www.11ty.io/) (SSG), configurable [NPM](https://docs.npmjs.com/cli/npm) build scripts, global data configuration, [Sass](https://sass-lang.com/) powered CSS system and [rollup.js](https://rollupjs.org/) to bundle JavaScript modules.
 Much of the content is also available offline thanks to a [Service Worker](https://developers.google.com/web/fundamentals/primers/service-workers).

 It's deployed by and hosted with [Netlify](https://www.netlify.com/).